 Is Kweli right?
 Is Dolezal an enemy?
 Or, is she an ally telling a lie?

 Dolezal’s unwillingness or inability to answer these kinds of questions is revealing.
 Dolezal is making the argument that the race she was born with made her a worse ally to the black community.
 But let’s not forget that only a “black-ish-ish” white person could have the authority, experience and media platform to say, “nothing about being white describes who I am” and re-identify as black while offering no comment on what “being white” actually means.

-Effectiveness means tackling white privilege and grappling with the guilt, advantages and denials of humanity that come along for the ride.
 To be clear, being an ally is not about being an exceptional white person.
 It’s about being a person.
 A critic with perspective.
 Alliance is about engaging with the problems of white identity.
 It’s an opportunity to interrogate white supremacy and find out what it’s done to the souls of white people and the soul of our nation.
 It’s an invitation to work with people of color, rather than try to speak instead of them.
 Effective allies do not place family ties (even transracial and interracial ones) above racial histories and identities.
 Effective allies acknowledge that choosing to speak as or instead of people of color only erases people of color’s voices and presence in the ongoing civil rights project.

 For white allies, then, effectiveness means tackling white privilege and supremacy and grappling with the guilt, advantages and denials of humanity that come along for the ride.
 Because even though race itself may be a fiction, there are very real differences between white people and people of color—economically, socially, legally, representationally—and these differences cannot be conveniently resolved by the choice to identify as a person of color.

 Instead, here are three things white people can do right now to help resolve these differences: